It’s not only been days, but weeks—or even months—since you performed work for your client, and you still haven’t received payment. Sound familiar?

 You’ll be paid, but only after the collection agency receives payment from your customer.
 That can take time—if it happens at all.
 Add an aggressive process that can alienate customers, and you may decide that engaging a debt collection agency just isn’t worth it.

 With factoring, you simply sell your invoices at a small discount and get immediate cash for your business.
 How fast?
-You get paid
+You get paid before the factoring company receives any money from your customer—usually within 24 hours.

 When you hire a debt collector, you’ll likely pay a hefty 25% to 30% collection fee—which still beats giving up 100% of an unpaid invoice!
 But there’s an even better option.